This feature is only available to Google Workspace for Education editions.

 - Primary and secondary education institutions—All users not designated as 18 and over get an age-restricted experience for some Google services.

 - Higher education institutions—Users not designated as under the age of 18 have no additional restrictions for Google services.
 However, administrators in those organizations are required to identify any users under the age of 18.

-Administrators should identify users in their organization who are 18 years of age and older.
-If you don't take action by September 1, 2021:
+As an administrator, you should identify users in your organization who are 18 years of age and older.
+If you don't:

 - All users in primary and secondary institutions who are not designated as over 18 default to under 18 and get a restricted experience in some Google services.